Abhinandan-Kumbhar/ControlsProject-InvertedPendulum/README.md

 Consider a modified scenario where the pivot of the pendulum is attached to the top a cart that can move along the x-direction as shown in the figure.
 The cart is driven by an engine which exerts a horizontal force  F . in addition, the cart also experiences a resistance  f  due to its motion.
 An LQR controller needs to be designed for regulating the force exerted, so that the pendulum can be stabilized in the inverted position.
 The controller should work even if the pendulum is off the vertical or the cart is moving initially.
+(Though of pendulum with verticle is measure from +y axis, the actual angle used in this problem is measured with -ve y axis.
+Therefore, we should expect the pendulum to stabilize with angle pi radians with -ve y axis)

 ## Tasks
 1. Studied the dynamics of problem and obtained governing differential equations and determined the rate of change of state